 Iterative development is based on the gradual construction of a solution, starting from a very high-level vision until converging on the final necessary detail.
 Through short cycles in which an initial hypothesis is considered, the solution is developed based on that hypothesis and is revised through conversation to define the hypotheses for the next iteration.

 I think it’s worth noting that we should not confuse the concept of “iterative development” with “the division of work into iterations or sprints that consist of two to four weeks”.
 Iterative development requires collaborative work with a lot of interaction between all parties (especially between business and technology) and is essential to bringing both worlds closer together.

-I would like to illustrate the concept with a concrete example: the creation of our infographic about the PMI® Guide to Business Analysis.
+I would like to illustrate the concept with a concrete example: the creation of our infographic about the PMI Standard for Business Analysis.

 I worked with our graphic designer for a month to create the final product.
 In that period, we made different iterative cycles before converging on the final infographic.
 I want to present those six iterations.